French municipal borrowers collateral victims of Swiss franc surge

 The Swiss franc's exchange rate skyrocketed by nearly 30 percent on Thursday after the Swiss National Bank unexpectedly scrapped its cap on the currency.

-"Conscious of the significant impact of these developments on local finances in the coming weeks, the government has decided to review the conditions for helping local authorities with the support fund," junior budget minister Christian Eckert told Reuters.

-The government has already set up a fund - financed half by the state and half by a special tax on French banks - that will provide 100 million euros annually to help local governments deal with toxic structured loans on their books.
-As it is currently planned, the fund will be available for 15 years and provide a total 1.5 billion euros in support.
+The government has set up a fund - financed half by the state and half by a special tax on French banks - that will provide 100 million euros annually to help local governments deal with toxic structured loans on their books.
+The fund will will be available for 15 years and provide a total 1.5 billion euros in support.

 "The fund was already insufficient before the Swiss franc problems, but it is all the more so in light of the exchange rate risk," said Fitch Ratings international public finance director Christophe Parisot.